kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 Served with sliced tomatoes, crispy lettuce leaves and mayonnaise.

-**Turkey Club**
+**Turkey BLT**

 Thin sliced turkey, crispy bacon, lettuce, tomatoes and mayonnaise.

 **Ham and Cheddar**

-Served with dijon mustard, lettuce and tomatoes.
+Generous serving of deli fresh ham with cheddar cheese, lettuce and tomatoes, and mustard and mayo sides.

 **Smoked Turkey**

-Thin sliced turkey layered with Swiss cheese, lettuce and tomatoes.
+Thin sliced turkey layered with Swiss cheese, lettuce and tomatoes, and mustard and mayo sides.

 **Combo Sandwich**